e271828e/Flight.jl/docs/notes/design/framework_spec.md

   ([§14.8](#148-the-trim-service-solver-seam-scratch-stores-commit-and-report), [Appendix C](#appendix-c-the-diagnostic-kind-set)) — a handler that fires at commit moves the committed stores off the solved point, and saying nothing would be warn-but-assign relocated.
+  A commit-fired handler is not the only mover, and the second one is
+  unconditional: boundary zero's *first* act is `project`, so the committed `x` is `project(x*)`, not the solver's `x*` — an attitude quaternion renormalized by a few ulps is the canonical case.
+Legitimate, wanted, and usually invisible in the residuals; but the point the stores sit at is no longer the point the verdict was read at, and the doctrine is the same for both movers.
+So is the remedy: the `TrimReport` carries the committed-state residuals beside the solved-point ones, and a converged solve whose committed-state residuals fail the box test raises `TrimCommitResiduals` ([§14.8](#148-the-trim-service-solver-seam-scratch-stores-commit-and-report)) — the move made visible rather than silent.

 ### 14.6 Slot totality: the missing-value error and the `override` combinator